L'épuisement, symptômes et comment y remédier

 • Osteopath to relieve tension and relax the nervous system

-• Acupuncturist to balance energy and nourish certain meridians (often the spleen and liver)
+• Acupuncturist to balance energy and nourish certain meridians (often the spleen and the liver)

 • Massage therapist to relieve physical tension

-• Life coach (under referral) to change the patterns that wear you down
+• Life coach (under listing) to change the patterns that drain you

 Reference :